The Day the Forest Whispered “Beware”

 Lyme Disease

-The bacteria was named Borrelia burgdorferi in his honor - because when you solve a mystery this big, you deserve the credits.
+The bacteria were named Borrelia burgdorferi in his honor - because when you solve a mystery this big, you deserve the credits.

 The Naming Story